 For digital copies, it's a bit trickier.
 Right now, the only thing I know of is Kindlegraph.
 I believe it only works on Kindle copies.
 I'm not set up there yet, but if you want me to try to sign your digital copy, send me an email and we can give it a go.
 (Edit: I've also found Autography now, too.
 Looks like it works on other formats, but I haven't tried it yet.)

-Isaac McBeth and I share a common friend (the best man at my wedding), so when our friend put us in touch, brainstorming commenced.
+Isaac McBeth and I share a common friend, so when our he put us in touch, brainstorming commenced.
 We're both embarking on this authorial journey at roughly the same time, and have a lot of similar ideas and motivations.
 As an added bonus, we like to write fantasy novels.
 Seemed like a no-brainer to figure out a way to promote one another.
 Isaac is a good guy and a promising writer whose first book is titled Alexander Wisbal and the Hall of Heroes.
 I'm pleased to be able to announce a partnership with him, where I can give you his e-book free if you purchase one of mine (or visa versa).
 You can find more information about his books on his webpage here.
 Isaac has a nifty little form on his website here, or you can simply shoot me an email if you'd like to take advantage of this deal, and we'll work out the details.
 For my book, I'll likely be able to provide a Smashwords code.
 For his, I believe he can send you (directly or through me) the e-book attached to an email.
 We may iron out some of the details as we go, but free books are always good, right?

 If you are an author and interested in partnering with me, shoot me an email!
 I'm sure we can work something out.